InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 dotnet ef database update
 ```
 This will have updated the schema for the database.
 If you then inspect the schema for your database using your
-management studio.

-The output looks like this:
+management studio, it should looks like this:

 ![Original Schema](/Images/Task_One_Original_Setup.png)